 For each data point measured during an adsorption experiments data can be stored

-that relates to the equilibrated pressure, the saturation pressure and the amount adsorbed.
+that relates to the equilibrium pressure, the saturation pressure and the amount adsorbed.

 Importantly, these should be stored in units of pascal and mol kg−1 to follow the IUPAC recommendations.5 The saturation pressure can be recorded at each data point as we have discovered that some instruments will calculate and report this value for every point.